achongco/Time-Game/README.md

 ABOUT:

   The following is an organized compliation of all the scripts and documentation I directly worked on for this project along with its final build.
+The project itself was made for UCI's Video Game Development Club as a three quarter long project during 2014-2015.